ailabteam/pqc-performance-explorer/README.md

 This project is just getting started.
 Our roadmap includes several exciting extensions:

-- **Phase 2: Expand Performance Metrics**
+- **Phase 2: Expand Performance Metrics (Completed)**
     - [x] Measure and analyze key sizes, ciphertext sizes, and signature sizes.
-    - [ ] **Next:** Integrate memory profiling to measure RAM consumption during cryptographic operations.
+    - [x] Integrate memory profiling to measure peak RAM consumption during cryptographic operations.
 - **Phase 3: Cross-Platform Benchmarking**
-    - [ ] Run the same benchmark suite on a resource-constrained device (e.g., Raspberry Pi 4) to analyze performance in an IoT context.
+    - [ ] **Next:** Run the same benchmark suite on a resource-constrained device (e.g., Raspberry Pi 4) to analyze performance in an IoT context.
     - [ ] Benchmark on an ARM64-based server (e.g., AWS Graviton) to compare x86-64 vs. ARM performance.
 - **Phase 4: Real-World Scenario Analysis**
     - [ ] Utilize the OQS integration with OpenSSL to benchmark the overhead of PQC in a full TLS 1.3 handshake.